hydro-informatics/hydro-informatics.github.io/_sources/numerics/pre-slf-tm.md

 ## SELAFIN

 ### Open and Import Ingredients
-Whether the mesh was created with Blue Kenue itself or with QGIS and the BASEmesh plugin, make sure to have now a Blue Kenue workspace with only the XYZ point cloud loaded (see the {ref}`bk-xyz` section).
+Whether the mesh was created with Blue Kenue or QGIS (and the BASEmesh plugin), make sure to have now a Blue Kenue workspace with only the XYZ point cloud loaded (see the {ref}`bk-xyz` section).
 Before a SELAFIN object can be created, the previously created mesh (i.e., either the [quality-mesh.2dm](https://github.com/hydro-informatics/telemac/raw/main/meshes/prepro-tutorial_quality-mesh-utm33n.2dm) or the [compound-mesh.t3s](https://github.com/hydro-informatics/telemac/raw/main/bk-mesh/compound-mesh.t3s)) needs to be imported into the WorkSpace in addition to the point cloud.
 The following instructions show the import and use of the `*.2dm` file:

 * In Blue Kenue go to **File** > **Import** > **SMS 2DM Mesh**.
 * In the import window, navigate to the folder where the `*.2dm` file lives, select the `*.2dm` file, and click **Open**.